Date: Summer 2018

 Planning the About Page: I started off with a few wireframes to see what elements would be best.
 The goal for the project was to make the page more user focused and visually showcase the station and their content.
 I then designed a couple of high-fidelity examples to figure out the style and colors for the page.
 My team decided that the links on the side would look better in contrast to the navigation that would go on the top of the site.

 I added an image gallery in my last mock up in order to show more of the station's content, and laid out areas for their podcasts by showcasing each logo.

-Final About Page: Below is the before and after for their about page.
-There are several more opportunities for the user to explore the station, there are more pictures to keep the visitor engaged and less large blocks of text which usually turns users off.
+Final About Page: There are several more opportunities for the user to explore the station, there are more pictures to keep the visitor engaged and less large blocks of text which usually turns users off.
 Please view the live page here!

 Planning the Staff Page: The staff page took less wireframing and planning.
 I came up with a simple and clean way to showcase the entire staff while cutting down on large blocks of text.
 There were originally two separate pages (shown below) showcasing people on staff.
 I wanted to put everyone in one place and make it user friendly and engaging.